Best Lymphedema Treatment Edmonton

 InStep Physical Therapy Centre specifically offers Vodder’s Manual Lymphatic Drainage (MLD) and Combined Decongestive Therapy (CDT) to treat both primary and secondary lymphedema.
 The treatment protocol involves completing a comprehensive client case history, a detailed assessment, including volumetric measures of the affected and non-affected region, followed by a detailed treatment plan.
-This may happen during the first session or may require a 30-minute consultation session prior to the determining the therapeutic treatment plan.
+The treatment protocol begins with a 30 minutes consultation to determine an appropriate treatment plan.

 The treatment approach, length of session, and number of treatments required varies depending on the severity of the edema, and the underlying condition.
 Treatment can range from MLD sessions without compression to an intensive therapy protocol involving a series of daily appointments, from 75 – 90 minutes in length, for a period of 10 – 14 days.
 During these sessions the client will receive manual lymphatic drainage, compression bandaging, exercise instruction, and skin care advice.